-6.3 EUS versus other Under-Sampling Methods
+6.3 EUS versus other Undersampling Methods

-In this subsection we will compare the EBUS-MS-GM model with 1-NN (called none, as we mentioned) and the remaining Under-Sampling techniques.
+In this subsection we will compare the EBUS-MS-GM model with 1-NN (called none, as previously mentioned) and the remaining undersampling techniques.

-Table 8 shows us the average and standard deviations of the results offered by each algorithm over the 28 imbalanced data sets considered.
+Table 8 shows us the average and standard deviations of the results offered by each algorithm over the 28 imbalanced datasets considered.

 The results offered in Table 8 suggest that the most accurate method is EBUS-MS-GM by considering GM and AUC.
-In general, the classical Under-Sampling methods behave well, with the exception of SBC algorithm.
-In relation to the reduction of the training set achieved, three classes of algorithms exist: algorithms whose reduction rate is low: TL and NCL; algorithms whose reduction capability is high (in general, all EUS models with GS, as we saw in Section 4.2) and algorithms which adapt the reduction to the optimum accuracy; to whose class belong the remaining methods which usually achieve a reduction rate closer to 70%-80%.
+In general, the classical undersampling methods behave well, with the exception of the SBC algorithm.
+In relation to the reduction of

+Figure 9: Runtime of the EUS models.